KDE/digikam-doc/asset_management/organize_find.rst

         :alt:
         :align: center

-        digiKam Maintenance Tool is The Best Way to Auto-tag items by Quality or for Faces
+        digiKam Maintenance Tool is The Best Way to Auto-tag items by :ref:`Quality <maintenance_quality>` or for :ref:`Faces <maintenance_faces>`

 These kind of tools requires extra data model files to run. digiKam will ask you to download models at first start.

 Rating and Ranking
 ~~~~~~~~~~~~~~~~~~

 A ranking systematic is implemented in digiKam by the 5 star rating tool.
 In fact there are 6 levels, zero through five stars (*) can be attributed (when saving them into IPTC metadata a translation of levels ensures compatibility with other programs).
 Rating is rapidly applied with digiKam using keyboard shortcuts or the mouse on single photographs or whole selections.
 The rating can then be entered as a search criterion or directly from the status bar quick filters.

 However, before you start attributing stars everywhere take a moment to establish personal criteria for ranking.
 Best practice is to write down your personal match of stars to some qualitative expression, that will define what you actually mean when giving 5 stars.
 Generally there should be much less images rated with increasing star assignment.
 A ratio of 3-10 between each level has proven useful.

 .. figure:: images/dam_rating_edit.webp
     :alt: